lingochamp/LingoRecorder/README.md

 }
 ```

-Sample effect:
+Screenshots:

 ![image](https://raw.github.com/lingochamp/LingoRecorder/fix/1.2.0/demo/images/custom_processors.gif)

 ## Run processor in a separate process.

 We provide aidl interfaces so that you can run a processor in a separate process.
 In the sample, we custom a `LocalScorerProcessor`
 to run in "scorer" process.
-Of course, that scorer is not reality, if you want, you can our another open project [OnlineScorer-Android](https://github.com/lingochamp/OnlineScorer-Android).
+Of course, that scorer is not reality, if you want, you can use our another open project [OnlineScorer-Android](https://github.com/lingochamp/OnlineScorer-Android).

 ## Flac encoder